Siege of Tyre (332 BC): Conclusion of the siege

 Alexander started testing the wall at various points with his rams, until the rams made a small breach in the south end of the island.
 He then coordinated an attack across the breach with a bombardment from all sides by his navy.
 Alexander is said to have personally taken part in the attack on the city, fighting from the top of a siege tower.
 Once his troops forced their way into the city, they easily overtook the garrison, and quickly captured the city.

 Those citizens who took shelter in the temple of Melqart were pardoned by Alexander, including the king of Tyre.
 According to Quintus Curtius Rufus 6,000 fighting men were killed within the city and 2,000 Tyrians were crucified on the beach.
 The others, some 30,000 people, were sold into slavery.
 The severity of reprisals reflected the length of the siege and Alexander's response to the Tyrians having executed some of his soldiers on the walls, in sight of the attackers.

 Following the capture of Tyre, Alexander moved south to attack Gaza.

 Alternative conclusion

 Polyaenus the Macedonian, in one of the two stratagems he gives about Alexander's siege of Tyre, provides a different account of Alexander’s conquest of the city.
 According to him, Alexander had marched into Arabia having left Parmenion in charge of the besieging force.
 The Tyrians found the courage to exit their walls and engage the Greeks, often beating them in various skirmishes.
 Alexander was informed and hurried back, reaching the city exactly when the Tyrians were fighting against a retreating Parmenion.
 Instead of attacking the Tyrians, he chose to march directly to the city, which he immediately took by force surprising its remaining garrison.
-Another view is that Alexander was so incensed at having to build a bridge to take the city of Tyre that he decided to kill or enslave most of Tyre's population.
+Another view presented by Polyaenus is that Alexander was so incensed at having to build a bridge to take the city of Tyre that he decided to kill or enslave most of Tyre's population.